ssbozy/sandilya_dev_settings/README.md

-This repo contains all the dev environment variables and settings.
+This repo contains all my personal devolopment environment variables and settings.
 Feel free to clone them.